Blebowski/CTU-CAN-FD/README.md

 and handling of Error states were debugged manually.
 Automated test for latest IP core version version is run daily at CTU FEE.
 It pulls latest CTU CAN FD RTL and integrates them into respective Xilinx Zynq FPGA project, compiles latest SocketCAN driver and runs CAN/CAN FD communication (500 Kbit/s Nominal bit rate, 4 Mbit Data bit rate) with randomly generated frames between CTU CAN FDs and FD tolerant SJA1000.
 Results can be found at:..
 [![FPGA Emulator tests](https://img.shields.io/badge/FPGA_Emulator_Tests--cyan.svg)](https://gitlab.fel.cvut.cz/canbus/zynq/zynq-can-sja1000-top/pipelines)

 However, there are no written tests for the driver itself (apart from compiling it without error and passing Linux kernels checkpatch which is required for pipeline to pass).
-In future QEMU + VPCIE + GHDL cosimulation is planned.

 ## QEMU emulation